It’s 28th September, 1891, and workers of the English railway company “Central Uruguay Railway Ltd.” have decided to found a sports club.

 In 1922 there were some problems in the Uruguayan Football Association, so Peñarol created the "Federación Uruguaya de Football", gathering most of the Uruguayan clubs and having the highest number of supporters in the matches.
 This separation ends in 1925 when the president of the country, José Serrato, decided to merge these two organizations by means of an arbitral decision, under the same conditions for both of them.
 The name of the new one was "Asociación Uruguaya de Football" and Peñarol was the winner of the first match played with its traditional rival, Nacional, after this merger.
 This match was called "the reunification time-honoured match"

 Origin of the name.

 Don Juan Bautista Crosa left his birthplace, Pinerolo, during the eighteenth Century, settling down in a place near Montevideo.
-As the Crosa family used to mention frequently their birthplace name and because of their recognized presence in the area, the locals started to refer to this place as "Pignerolo", which finally became "Piñerol" or "Peñarol", being this last name the definite one.
-Almost a century later, the English railway company chose that place to reinstall their workshops, good-yards and the other things.
+As the Crosa family used to mention frequently their birthplace name and because of their recognized presence in the area, the locals started to refer to this place as "Pignerolo" (pronunciation arisen from a regional dialect -"patois"-), which finally became "Piñerol" or "Peñarol", being this last name the definite one.
+Almost a century later, the English railway company chose that place to reinstall their workshops, offices and the other things.